vasuman/gooey/README.md

 is the name of the contract that you want to link.
 The `method` is the name of the method that updates the linked contract address.

+Incase a `from` address is not specified, it defaults to using the coinbase address.

 ## Usage

 Invoke the `gooey` command and supply the path to the directory containing your